songacademic/songacademic.github.io/_pages/about.md

 I earned my Ph.D. from Clemson University, where I had the privilege of working under the guidance of Dr. [Long Cheng](https://people.computing.clemson.edu/~lcheng2/).
 Before pursuing my Ph.D., I completed both my bachelor's and master's degrees at Xi'an Jiaotong University, where I conducted research at the Institute of Artificial Intelligence and Robotics (IAIR) under the mentorship of Dr. Yuehu Liu.

-<font color="red"> I am looking for self-motivated Ph.D. students.
-Please email me your CV if you are interested in my work.</font><br/>